kshithijiyer/TwitterNLP/README.md

 # TwitterNLP
-In this project we detected language of a given tweet through NLP packages and compared different packages avaliable for language detection.
+In this project, we detected language of a given tweet through NLP packages and compared different packages avaliable for language detection.

 ## Prerequisites
 1. R 3.x or Higher